usianej/test-repo/README.md

 Edited from new branch

-Still working on the basics
+Still reviewing some of the basics

-New feature 1
+New features added